syke99/dynaQ/README.md

 An extension for Go's sql package in the standard library to support dynamic queries directly from the database, as well as on database connections, prepared statements and transactions

-How do I use go-c2dmc?
+How do I use dynaQ?
 ====

 ### Installation